 After that, while still in year 1 of the reforming

 - Cut back about one in three stalks all the way back to the trunk.
 This creates holes in the shrub, which lets light reach the center.

 - For each remaining stem, cut back all the way until the first or second pair of green leaves, meaning you cut the tips off but leave one or two pairs of leaves on the bush.

 - If winters are harsh in your area, protect your lavender from the cold.

 Year 2 – second round of severe pruning

 - Normally, a few shoots should emerge from the old base.
+They grow slowly.

 - Trim any new, young shoots to half their new growth.
 These are your future lavender fronds so you want to make sure they branch out a lot.

 Year 3 – wrap up the last woody stems

 - Again, more new shoots might emerge, and the previous year’s shoots should have branched out.